in Nebraska participate in 4-H school enrichment programs each year.

-- Provides programs, curricula, and procedures that are based in research and are developmentally appropriate for the age of the youth.
+- Provides programs, curricula, and procedures that are based on research and are developmentally appropriate.

-- Provides youth and volunteers access to resources of land-grant universities and to county, state, and national 4-H opportunities.
+- Provides participants and volunteers access to resources of land-grant universities and to county, state, and national 4-H opportunities.

 - Fosters youth-adult partnerships that encourage active involvement and participation by youth and adults.

 - Provides safe and healthy physical and emotional environments.